-- Prioritizing new housing in Priority Development Areas (PDAs) Consider The Planning Commission should prioritizing e housing development in areas designated as Priority Development Areas.
-Cities with PDAs have access to significant additional funding and plans and infrastructure improvements focused in those areas. - Focus gGrowth on transit and commercial corridors Proposed definition of transit corridors: Transit corridors are defined as corridors with an existing rail station or bus stop with peak service frequency of 15 minutes or less.
-Transit corridors may be explored as potential locations to accommodate the vast majority of new homes required pursuant to the RHNA allocation for the City of Berkeley. - Equitable Neighborhood Scale Housing - Explore the possibility of Enable up to two, three and four units on parcels in the R-1, R-1A, R-2 and R-2A and other building forms that are similar in scale to building forms currently allowable in these zones (except for areas with public safety impacts).
-Study allowing Allow the subdivision of existing single family homes, standalone multi-family structures or multiple units on a single family parcel.
-Clarify that four units means the primary dwelling units plus an ADU and JADU. - Consider incentivizing Incentivize Accessory Dwelling Units and Junior ADUs on single family parcels. - Develop design guidelines that Eensure that neighborhood scale housing is in a manner that is similar in look and scale to existing residential housing forms in these zoning districts. - Analyze Permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility, neighborhood scale and potential opportunities for affordable home ownership. (split lots and condominiums) - Maintain historic fabric and character of neighborhoods, including prohibitions on the demolition of historically designated properties, limitations on the demolition of building facades or replacements resulting in significant increase in building mass.
+• Prioritizing new housing in Priority Development Areas (PDAs)

+The Planning Commission should prioritize housing development in areas designated as Priority Development Areas.
+Cities with PDAs have access to significant additional funding and plans and infrastructure improvements focused in those areas.

+• Focus growth on transit and commercial corridors

+Transit corridors are defined as corridors with an existing rail station or bus stop with peak service frequency of 15 minutes or less to accommodate the vast majority of new homes required pursuant to the RHNA allocation for the City of Berkeley.

+• Equitable Neighborhood Scale Housing

+- Enable two, three and four units on parcels in the R-1, R-1A, R-2 and R-2A and other building forms that are similar in scale to building forms currently allowable in these zones (except for areas with public safety impacts).
+Allow the subdivision of existing single family homes, standalone multi-family structures or multiple units on a single family parcel. - Incentivize Accessory Dwelling Units and Junior ADUs on single family parcels. - Ensure that neighborhood scale housing is in a manner that is similar in look and scale to existing residential housing forms in these zoning districts. - Permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility, neighborhood scale and potential opportunities for home ownership (split lots and condominiums) - Maintain historic fabric and character of neighborhoods, including prohibitions on the demolition of historically designated properties, limitations on the demolition of building facades or replacements resulting in significant increase in building mass.